Shanavas-98/Notes/README.md

 ## Installation

-Make sure you have Node.js and Yarn installed on your machine.
+Make sure you have Node.js, MongoDB Compass and Yarn installed on your machine.

 1.Clone the repository: